cjacker/opensource-toolchain-8051/README.md

   * the earliest model such as STC89C52 or the latest model such as STC8H8K64U if you have no idea which one to choose.

 * A USB UART adapter if there is no one on board.
-  * it's used for flashing/programming. a lot of development board already have one integrated on board, such as CH340 series.
+  * it's used for programming the MCU. a lot of development board already have one integrated on board, usually the CH34x chip.

 **NOTE**:
-* for C8051Fx from Silicon Labs, you need U-EC ICE adapter to program and debug.
+* for C8051Fx from Silicon Labs, you need U-ECx ICE adapter(with jtag and c2 protocol support) to program and debug.
-* for N76E from Nuvoton, you need Nu Link adatper to program.
+* for N76E from Nuvoton, you need Nu Link adatper (or Nu Link Me from the official EVB) to program.

 # Toolchain overview

-Opensource toolchain for 8051 consists of below components:
+* Compiler: SDCC for C, naken_asm/as31 for ASM
-* Compiler
+* Debugger: varirous way, different for each manufactor.
-* Debugger
+* SDK: Headers for each MCU.
-* SDK
+* Programming tool: various, different for each manufactor.
-* Programming tool
+*

-# SDCC compiler
+# Compiler
-If you prefer using **8051 assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) or [as31](http://wiki.erazor-zone.de/wiki:projects:linux:as31) can be used except SDCC.
+If you prefer using **8051 assemblly language**, [naken_asm](https://github.com/mikeakohn/naken_asm/) or [as31](http://wiki.erazor-zone.de/wiki:projects:linux:as31) can be used.

 There are 2 widely used C compiler for 8051 MCU, one is Keil C51, a commercial close source compiler provided by ARM. and one is [SDCC](http://sdcc.sourceforge.net), an opensource c compiler.

 I do not want to compare SDCC and C51 here, there are not much difference between them.
-In my opinions, I prefer the opensource one. for [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md), I aleady wrote a brief note, please refer to it.
+I wrote a brief note about [syntax differences between SDCC and C51](https://github.com/cjacker/opensource-toolchain-8051/blob/main/difference-between-c51-and-sdcc.md).

-Most linux dist already ship SDCC in their repositories, you can use APT/YUM or other package management tools to install it according to the dist you use.
+Most linux dist already ship SDCC in their repositories, you can the pkg management tools to install it.
 If you really want to build it yourself, at least you need make/bison/flex/libtool/g++/boost development package/zlib development package and other various packages installed and the building process is very simple:

 ```
 ./configure --prefix=<where you want to install SDCC>